Anoncheg1/diboard/README.md

 System Requirements
 -----

-We are very flexible.
-Min RAM 500MB.
+- Min RAM for everything 600MB free.
-Java 8.
+- Java 8 JDK.
+- ImageMagic. (used for thumbnails)
+- PostgreSQL or MySQL.

 Installation
 -----